Is it okay for Christians to celebrate Halloween?

 There was Christmas, and then there was Halloween.

-Back in my 20s—my lost years–I and my roommate, we would completely deck out the house we were renting.
+Back in my 20’s (my lost years), my roommate and I would completely deck out the house we were renting.
 As you walked into the house, you’d be hit with strobe lights, and—in order to even get in the house—you had to navigate a maze of black plastic walls.
 Then the big reveal: all of the light bulbs would be changed to red.
 There was monster mash music (or rave music.)
 There’d be lots of drinking.
 We would decorate the whole house in skulls and demonic imagery, spiders, bats, cobwebs and bloody corpse pieces all over the place.
 (Not real corpse pieces obviously; the plastic or rubber kind.)

 A truly morbid scene.